ashlinrichardson/cloude_decom/README.md

 * engaging it, restores the default visualization used (e.g. the pauli encoding)
 * **releasing it, runs the decomposition** and displays the **optimized radar cross section** associated with the target area under the cursor, when the button was released

 So it's necessary to engage and then release the left mouse button, to generate an output.
+Again the location where the mouse button is released, becomes the target area for processing

+### Sample output
-Again the location where the mouse button is released, becomes the target area for processing.
-Shown sample ALOS PALSAR data over SanFransisco, California in pauli encoding **(r, g, b) = (T22, T33, T11)**:
+ALOS PALSAR data over SanFransisco, California in pauli encoding **(r, g, b) = (T22, T33, T11)**:
 <img src="https://raw.githubusercontent.com/ashlinrichardson/cloude_decom/master/T3/pauli.png" width="800">

-For example, selecting water demonstrates the ability to pinpoint ships:
+For example, triggering the processing by pointing at water, demonstrates (by "cancelling" water) the ability to pinpoint ships:

 <img src="https://raw.githubusercontent.com/ashlinrichardson/cloude_decom/master/T3/opt_cancel_water.png" width="800">